FTX chatted about $500K in ‘dark money’ support after Sen. Murray fundraiser

 Ridout, who reviewed the Signal chats filed in the Bankman-Fried trial at the request of The Seattle Times, said it was difficult to tell what exactly was going on with “Murray folks” and the $500,000.

 “One concern that I think would be illegal is a quid pro quo,” Ridout said.
-“You give this money, presumably a 501c4 gets this money in exchange for you doing something for me.
+“You give this money, presumably a 501(c)(4) gets this money in exchange for you doing something for me.
 I don’t know if anything like that happened or not.”

 The dark money chat exchange displayed by prosecutors in the Bankman-Fried trial this week came during testimony by Nishad Singh, FTX’s former engineering chief, who pleaded guilty in February to charges of fraud, money laundering and campaign finance violations, and who is cooperating with prosecutors.